The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Additionally, while genetics are a major factor, they aren’t the only determiner of health issues.

 Another major factor that will determine the health of your pet is nutrition.
 Your dog can only be as healthy as the food you feed them.
 Much of the pet food sold in stores is full of nutritionally empty calories that don’t enrich your dog’s body or boost their immune system.
 This leaves them defenseless against genetic diseases.

-For this reason, we highly recommend choosing a premium dog food that does not consist of meat meals, fillers, and artificial preservatives.
+For this reason, we highly recommend choosing a premium dog food that does not consist of meat meals, fillers, or artificial preservatives.
 Fresh food brands such as The Farmer’s Dog and A Pup Above contain real food ingredients that are specifically formulated by vet nutritionists to meet the nutritional needs of dogs.
-If you prefer dry food, you could look into Spot and Tango’s UnKibble option or Chippin’s Silver Carp Daily Food.
+If you prefer dry food, you could look Chippin Silver Carp Dog Food, Sundays Food For Dogs, or Spot and Tango UnKibble.

 Other factors that affect a dog’s health are regular exercise, socialization, and engaging stimuli.
 Keeping your dog active and engaged will help mitigate obesity and stress, which can lead to additional problems.

 But even if you’ve done thorough research on purebred dog breeders, feed your dog a nutritious diet, and provide them with exercise and engaging play, accidents and illnesses can still happen.
 In fact, it happened to our Yorkie when he was just a puppy—he broke his leg.